dfamonteiro/blog/blog/content/posts/2025-books.md

 - Funny: all the talk about consensus... and then the problem is outsourced to zookeper

 - All the time spent talking about traditional DBs... and then the book aggressively pivots towards using durable message queues with idempotent message processing, which is fine and a great idea but I don't think that enough time was spent the practicalities of building an architecture around the idea of having events as the "source of truth" and the traditional database almost as a state machine.

-### Artemis (Andy Weir)

-- We wasn't able to finish reading this book because I was starting getting depressed with reading the seeing the main character through life throw away air life.
-However, I would like to explain on some topics that.
-I found very interesting the book, more specifically the word building.
-I found extremely interesting to start at the author put into the technical considerations of having an habitat on the moon and all the safety and security protocols that they have, specially around the airlocks And preventing a sudden depressurization events.

-- Another interesting aspect of this book is how the harsh conditions of the habitats.
-Went to a formation of a mini society.
-Inside it.
-With several strata.

 ### Fundamentals of Software Architecture: An Engineering Approach (Mark Richards & Neal Ford)